 As part of the budget process, all City departments submit budget requests for the next fiscal year.
 These requests are consolidated by the Finance Department and reviewed by the City Manager to ensure that requests and departmental objectives are consistent with the City's overall goals.
 The City Manager then presents to the City Council a structurally balanced budget-one that supports financial sustainability multiple years into the future.
 As required by the Charter, this budget is transmitted to the City Council and made available to the public for review no later than the first Council meeting in June.
-A public hearing is conducted in May, before final adoption of the budget by the City Council no later than the first regular Council meeting in June to allow the new budget to be integrated into the City's financial system for July 1.
+Budget hearings are conducted in May, before final adoption of the budget by the City Council no later than the first regular Council meeting in June to allow the new budget to be integrated into the City's financial system for July 1.

-Any new appropriation or appropriation transfer between funds or departments requires approval by the City Council.
-The City Manager is authorized to approve appropriation transfers within any department and the appropriation of grants, donations, and contributions under \$50,000 for projects and programs previously approved by Council.
+Any new appropriation or appropriation transfers between funds or departments requires approval by the City Council.
+The City Manager is authorized to approve appropriation transfers within any department and the appropriation of grants, donations, and contributions under \$100,000 for projects and programs previously approved by Council.
 Expenditures may not exceed appropriations at the department and fund level.

-The City Council receives requests for amendments to the budget as needed, and reviews budget results mid-year and at budget adoption.
+Budget amendments are presented to City Council as needed.
+The City Council also reviews budget results at mid-year and budget adoption.
 The ongoing review and long range planning focus for financial management provides numerous opportunities to identify and respond to changes in revenues and expenditures and in community priorities.